c2mon/c2mon/docs/README.md

 _None of the above :(_
 The \_site folder contains the generated files, you can troubleshoot most issues by checking those

+_Why do some files start with {{""}} ?_
+Because the Liquid code used to generate the single-page-html has a bug that causes it to parse the first line as if it was a code block.
+The way to avoid it is using another Liquid block that will not be rendered